 - Ensure safe recruitment practice in checking the suitability of all our staff and volunteers to work with children including the completion of risk assessments. - Ensure staff are appropriately trained. - Raise awareness of safeguarding/child protection issues amongst all staff, supply, agency, and volunteers and of what to do if they have concerns.
-This includes raising awareness of any current issues such as: Child abduction and community safety incidents; Child Criminal Exploitation (CCE); Child Sexual Exploitation (CSE); County lines; Children and the court system; Children missing from education; Children with family members in prison; Cybercrime; Domestic abuse; Homelessness; Mental health; Modern Slavery; Preventing radicalisation; The Prevent duty; Channel; Sexual violence and sexual harassment between children in school; Serious Violence; So-called 'honour'-based abuse; FGM; Forced marriage (see 'Keeping Children Safe in Education', DfE, September 2023).
+This includes raising awareness of any current issues such as: Child abduction and community safety incidents, child criminal exploitation (CCE), child sexual exploitation (CSE), county lines, children and the court system, child missing from education, children with family members in prison, cyber-crime, domestic abuse, homelessness, mental health, modern slavery, preventing radicalisation, the Prevent duty, Channel, sexual violence and sexual harassment between children in school, serious violence, so-called 'honour'-based abuse, FGM, forced marriage (see Keeping Children Safe in Education, September 2024).